De-Morgan/flutter-contextual-action-bar/README.md

    )

    ```
-The ContextualScrollView is used to add support for silvers check the `SliverWhatsappExample` for complete usage.
+The ContextualScrollView is used to add first class support for silvers although `ContextualScaffold` can also be used with `NestedScrollview` check the `WhatsApp` example for complete usage.

 ## `ContextualAppBar<?>`